GillesFischerSorbonne/telofinder/doc/index.rst

   -s, --nb_scanned_nt
     number of nucleotides scanned in sliding window starting from each sequence extrimity.
 If set to -1, the whole sequence will be scanned, default = 20 000 bp

+  -t, --threads
+    number of threads to use, default = 1

 Help
 =====